TMairi/tmairi.github.io/_posts/2021-05-10-exploring-ieee-754-arithmetic.md

 Here, you can see that I adjust the `biased exponent` by subtracting `1023` from the value, as per the double precision value in this case.
 Since this is a normal number, `1` is added to the `significand` to account for the 'hidden bit'.
 You will note that I had to use `gawk` so I could take advantage of the `-M` parameter, which performs all integer arithmetic using [GMP](https://gmplib.org/) arbitrary-precision integers.
 The `ROUNDMODE` variable passed to `gawk` changes the rounding mode to use for arbitrary precision arithmetic on numbers.

-When it came to dealing with subnormal numbers, I used an `if` statement to check the $e$ and $M$ values to ensure they matched the criteria for subnormals.
+When it came to dealing with subnormal numbers, I used an `if` statement to check the \\(e\\) and \\(M\\) values to ensure they matched the criteria for subnormals.
 Then I could substitute the values into the following calculation (double precision in this case):

 ```shell
 gawk -M -v ROUNDMODE="Z" '{print (-1)**'$sign'*2**(-1022)*'$significand'}'
 ```

 The difference here is that there is no need to specify the `exponent` as a variable.
-For subnormals, the value of $e$ will be equal to $emin$, which in this case would always be `-1022` for double precision floating-point values.
+For subnormals, the value of \\(e\\) will be equal to \\(emin\\), which in this case would always be `-1022` for double precision floating-point values.
 Finally, the only other difference is that the `significand` is left as is, with the 'hidden bit' at `0`.

 The last issues I had to account for were the exceptions for the special quantities; signed zero, signed infinity and NaN.
 Again, this was very easy to implement as multiple `if` statements to check (and compare) the values of the `sign`, `exponent` and `significand` to understand how to treat the output value.
-For instance, should the value of $e$ be `0`, $M$ be non-zero and $s$ be `1` then the result would be negative zero.
+For instance, should the value of \\(e\\) be `0`, \\(M\\) be non-zero and \\(s\\) be `1` then the result would be negative zero.

 Unfortunately, one of the issues I ran into when testing this script early on was with the rounding of very small numbers.
-For instance, when I supplied a hexadecimal input string such as `0x00800000`, which would normally convert into the smallest possible normal number of $1.1754943508 × 10^{−38}$ , it would instead output `0.0000000000000000000000000000`.
+For instance, when I supplied a hexadecimal input string such as `0x00800000`, which would normally convert into the smallest possible normal number of \\(1.1754943508 × 10^{−38}\\) , it would instead output `0.0000000000000000000000000000`.
 I eventually realised that this was an issue with the rounding which I could not accurately account for.
 Hence why I had to use `gawk` as outlined earlier.

 ## Data Analysis